owaisalhashimi/romanizar.js/README.md

 const editor = romanizar('#editor');
 ```

-More details to follow ...
+This is all that's needed to enable typing with romanization.

+## API & Customization

+To come ...